verypossible/generator-packages/README.md

 + require('@myapp/todo'),
 ];

-// this will automatically grab all reducers and sagas for each package and load
+// this will automatically grab all reducers for each package and load
 // them into the rootReducer and rootSaga const packages = use(corePackages);
 const rootReducer: Reducer<State> = combineReducers(packages.reducers);
-const rootSaga = sagaCreator(packages.sagas);

-export { packages, rootReducer, rootSaga };
+export { packages, rootReducer };
 ```